 Throughout Canada, Opticians are interested increasing their scope of practice.
 This has been an ongoing project for all parties concerned.
-Demographically the addition of refraction to our Legislation will not see a rush of persons wishing to refract.
-However, for the few that it may affect, will give opportunity to provide under-serviced areas sight testing services.
+Demographically the addition of refraction to our Legislation will not see a rush of persons wishing to do sight testing or basic refractions.
+However, for the few that it may affect, it may provide under-serviced areas sight testing services.
 Regulatory agencies [Boards/Colleges] have developed competencies and certification examinations for sight testing / refracting.
 Educational institutions have developed and added enhanced curricula for refraction to their programs.
 There is an Advanced Practice 2, Sight Testing Certificate Program offered by Northern Alberta NAIT available to the profession for ongoing Professional Development and/or Continuing Education.
 Other accredited institutions are adding refracting content to their programs as requested by NACOR.
 Opticians may work in many different areas that require more training in various specialties; refraction is an advantage to a busy practice, opening more 'chair time' for the Optometrist or Ophthalmologist and reducing wait time in for those who require referrals.
 Economics and timely access to vision care is important to the public.
-When the public sees an optical chain's commercial offering in-home vision care/ sight testing... "bring the office to your home" scenario, it is advanced technology that enables this; there is an app for I-Phone for refracting; and reasonably portable automated refracting machines in the industry for several decades.
-Granted thorough vision/eye health assessment is not available by app!